Sivas (Sebastia), Surb Nishan monastery, Surb Anapat, Armenian graveyard.

 The monastery stood on a low hill overlooking Sivas and was surrounded by a plain and undefended outer wall.
 On one side of that enclosure wall, encircled by a wall of mud brick, was a large garden containing fruit trees and vegetable plots.
 Several farms were also attached to the monastery.

-The monastery had three churches – their names were Surp Astvatsatsin (Holy Mother of God), Surp Khatch (Holy Cross), and Surp Hovhannes Karapet (Saint John the Precursor).
+The monastery had three churches – their names were Surp Astvatsatsin ("Holy Mother of God"), Surp Khatch ("Holy Cross"), and Surp Hovhannes Karapet ("Saint John the Precursor").

 Surp Astvatsatsin was a domed church with a "Hripsime-type" plan.
-According to the 11th century historian Aristakes of Lastivert, it had been modelled after the church of the same name at the monastery of Varagavank and contained the throne of king Senekerim-Hovhannes.
-This throne (or one alleged to be it) was still preserved in the monastery until 1915.
+According to the 11th-century historian Aristakes of Lastivert, it had been modelled after the church of the same name at the monastery of Varagavank and contained the throne of king Senekerim-Hovhannes.
+This throne (or one claimed to be it) was still preserved in the monastery until 1915.
 The Surp Astvatsatsin church was renovated at the start of the 20th century.
 The Surp Khatch church (also called Surp Nishan) had a "domed hall" design, rectangular in layout, with massive buttresses supporting its dome.
 It seems to have been the main church of the monastery.
-In the 19th century its interior was whitewashed and parts of the walls and floor clad in Kutahia tiles.
+In the 19th century its interior was whitewashed and parts of the walls and floor clad in Kutahiya tiles.
 The Surp Hovhannes Karapet church, the smallest of the three, was restored in 1857.

 Surp Anapat monastery